HamimAdal/Spatial-Characteristics/README.md

 -- Under this framework, when a person wishes to read a newspaper, they would not attempt to control specific lights in the room.
 Instead, they would request a certain level of illumination at their location.
 This request could be fulfilled in various ways, depending on the location and context.
 For instance, on a sunny day at the breakfast table, smart glass and ambient lighting might be adjusted by the space to provide adequate illumination.
 Conversely, in a basement playroom, more lights might need to be activated by the space to achieve the desired result.

--- Regardless of the location---be it a home, office, hotel, or other setting---the user's request remains consistent with the same interface only caring about what they expect from the environment.
+-- Regardless of the location- be it a home, office, hotel, or other setting---the user's request remains consistent with the same interface only caring about what they expect from the environment.
 It is the collective responsibility of the personal device and the smart space to deliver the requested outcome by choosing an appropriate set of devices with the correct device configurations, making the user request more natural and personalized without engaging them in the process.

-Figure 1 illustrates the concept of the Spatial Characteristics model and the factors affecting them.
-In our proposed model:
+Figure 1 illustrates the concept of the Spatial Characteristics model and the factors affecting them:

--- Personal devices (on behalf of the user) view the space not as a collection of IoT devices that can be discovered and controlled by the user, but as a set of spatial characteristics that can be inspected and regulated by the space on the user’s behalf.

--- Exercising control over a spatial characteristic is centered on controlling the physical devices located in that space, including the physical sensors that monitor the state of the environment.
-The latter are particularly important in the presence of uncontrollable factors (invisible sources and inaccessible devices) that can influence the space and when user requests span an interval of time or are relative to changing user location.
-Figure 1 denotes such situations as the dynamics (user location and time) of user needs.

 <table>
   <tr>